Ice hockey at the Olympic Games: 1984–1994

 At the 1984 Winter Olympics in Sarajevo, Yugoslavia, the Soviet Union won its sixth gold medal.
 Czechoslovakia and Sweden won the silver and bronze medals.
 The 1988 Winter Olympics were held in Calgary, Alberta, Canada, where the Soviet team captured its seventh and final gold medal.
 The Soviets' last Olympic game was a loss to Finland.
 The Finnish team was not considered a serious medal contender—it had competed in the World Championships since 1939 and had not won a single medal.
 However, Finland upset the Soviets 2–1 and won silver.
 The IIHF decided to change the tournament format because in several cases, the gold medal winner had been decided before the final day of play.
 During a congress in 1990, the IIHF introduced a playoff system.
 The new system was used at the 1992 Winter Olympics in Albertville, France.
 Preliminary round-robin games were held and followed by an eight-team cup-system style medal round that culminated in a gold medal game.

 Before 1989, players who lived in the Soviet Union, Czechoslovakia, and other nations behind the Iron Curtain were not allowed to leave and play in the NHL.
 Soviet officials agreed to allow players to leave following the 1989 World Championships.
 The Soviet Union dissolved in December 1991.
-Nine former Soviet states became part of the IIHF and started competing internationally, including Belarus, Kazakhstan, Latvia and Ukraine.
+Nine former Soviet states became part of the IIHF and started competing internationally, including the successor state Russia, as well as Belarus, Kazakhstan, Latvia and Ukraine.
 At the 1992 Olympics, Armenia, Belarus, Kazakhstan, Russia, Ukraine and Uzbekistan competed as one entity, known as the Unified Team.
 In the final, the Unified Team defeated Canada to win gold while Czechoslovakia won the bronze.

 Czechoslovakia split into the Czech Republic and Slovakia in January 1993.
 The IIHF recognized the Czech Republic as the successor to Czechoslovakia, allowing the team to retain its position in the top World Championship division, while Slovakia started in the lowest division (Pool C) in 1994 and was forced to work its way up.
 Both nations competed in the tournament at the 1994 Winter Olympics, as did Russia.
 Slovakia and Finland both finished the preliminary round undefeated.
 Slovakia lost their medal round quarter-final game to Russia 2–3 OT, who later lost to Sweden 3–4 in the semi-final and Finland (who was defeated by Canada in another semi-final) 0–4 in the bronze medal game.
 In the gold medal game between Sweden and Canada, both teams finished regulation and overtime play with a 2–2 tie.
 In the resulting shootout, the first in Olympic competition, both nations scored two goals, which resulted in a sudden death shootout.
 Peter Forsberg of Sweden scored one of the most famous goals in Olympic history by faking a forehand shot, then sliding a one-handed backhand shot past goaltender Corey Hirsch.
 Canada's final shooter Paul Kariya's shot was saved by Tommy Salo and Sweden won the game and its first gold medal.